 The Trusting News team has designed a five-week online course that will give you research-backed strategies for earning trust in the course of your work.
 We also have a two-week version especially for educators.
-And thanks to grant funding, the course is totally free for now.
+And thanks to grant funding, the courses are totally free for now.

 - a better understanding of what leads to mistrust (in general and specifically for their own newsrooms)